finos/legend/docs/tutorials/query-builder.md

 ![Add a constant for milestone value](../assets/query-builder/constants-milestoning.gif)

 ### Filter

+#### "Filter by" results in your query

+You can quickly filter by returned results (row entries) post running a query.
+This will add a post filter to your query that you can then further customize if needed.
+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1204).

 #### Date Filter and Operations
 Leverage <kbd>&gt;</kbd>, <kbd>&gt;=</kbd>, <kbd>&lt;</kbd>, <kbd>&lt;=</kbd>, <kbd>is in</kbd>, and <kbd>is not in</kbd>.
 More details [here](https://github.com/finos/legend-studio/pull/784).